netsec-ethz/scion-apps/_examples/shttp/README.md

 (Or navigate to http://127.0.0.1:8080/ in a web browser.)

-`example-shttp-proxy` can also be used as a proxy from SCION to HTTP/1.1, from SCION to SCION, and from HTTP/1.1 to HTTP/1.1.
+`example-shttp-proxy` can also be used as a proxy from SCION to HTTP, from SCION to SCION, and from HTTP to HTTP.
 See package [shttp](../../pkg/shttp/README.md) for more details.

 ### Simple shttp-based server example